letisiapangataa/letisiapangataa.github.io/posts/power-bi-beginners-guide.md

 difficulty: "Easy"
 ---

 As a Cloud Solution Architect at Microsoft, I've had the opportunity to work extensively with Microsoft's Power Platform, particularly Power BI.
-Through hands-on experience with enterprise clients and internal projects, I've seen firsthand how Power BI transforms raw data into actionable insights that drive business decisions.
+Through hands-on experience with enterprise clients and internal projects, I've seen first-hand how Power BI transforms raw data into actionable insights that drive business decisions.

-This guide combines practical insights from my work at Microsoft with comprehensive beginner-friendly explanations to help you master Power BI from the ground up.
+This guide combines practical insights from my work at Microsoft with comprehensive, beginner-friendly explanations to help you master Power BI from the ground up.

 **Technologies Covered:**
 Power BI Desktop, Power BI Service, DAX, Power Query, Azure Integration

 ## What is Power BI?

-Power BI is Microsoft's suite of business analytics tools that allows you to visualize data, share insights, and make data-driven decisions.
-Think of it as your organization's command center for turning complex data into clear, interactive dashboards and reports.
+Power BI is Microsoft's suite of business analytics tools that allows you to visualise data, share insights, and make data-driven decisions.
+Think of it as your organisation's command centre for turning complex data into clear, interactive dashboards and reports.

 ### Core Components:
 - **Power BI Desktop**: The primary authoring tool for creating reports